Lasing from a Quantum-Dot-Like Buried Heterostructure in an InP Nanobeam Cavity

-For small BH structures, the logarithmic gain model overestimates the available gain, since it does not take full account of the bandfilling \cite{morkNanostructuredSemiconductorLasers2025}.
-This provides a plausible explanation for why lasing was not observed for the smallest fabricated BH device ($l_{\mathrm{BH,eff}}=84$~nm), and indicates that improved $\Gamma$ and/or higher $Q$ will be required to reach threshold in this regime.
+For large carrier densities, the available gain is limited by bandfilling, an effect not fully accounted for by the logarithmic gain model\cite{morkNanostructuredSemiconductorLasers2025}.
+This provides a plausible explanation for why lasing was not observed for the smallest fabricated BH device ($l_{BH}=84$~nm), and indicates that improved $\Gamma$ and/or higher $Q$ will be required to reach threshold in this regime.
 One promising route is the use of dielectric bowtie nanocavities, which can provide substantially reduced mode volumes \cite{xiongNanolaserExtremeDielectric2025,billelauridsen2025determ}.

-Interestingly, no significant increase in threshold is observed experimentally for larger BHs.
-This is the case even though these structures are etched through to a greater extent during cavity definition, exposing a larger fraction of the active region.
-While surface-related nonradiative recombination is often considered a fundamental limitation for deeply etched III--V nanostructures \cite{bryantQuantumDotsQuantum1996}, the present devices all exhibit clear threshold behavior and narrow linewidth.
-This extends buried-heterostructure nanolasers into a previously unexplored lateral size regime and demonstrates that they can sustain efficient emission at lateral dimensions down to 100~nm.
+Interestingly, no significant increase in threshold is observed experimentally for larger BHs, even though these structures have a significant passivated air–BH interface area due to being etched through during cavity definition.
+Since surface recombination is expected to be significantly faster at these interfaces than at the buried BH–InP interfaces~\cite{berdnikovEfficientPassivationIIIAsP2025}, the observation of clear threshold behavior for all devices indicates that the surface passivation scheme can sufficiently suppress nonradiative recombination.
+A similar passivation scheme was previously shown to be important for achieving efficient operation in related dielectric nanolasers~\cite{xiongNanolaserExtremeDielectric2025}.
+While surface-related nonradiative recombination is often considered a fundamental limitation for deeply etched III--V nanostructures~\cite{bryantQuantumDotsQuantum1996}, the results demonstrate that lasing can still be achieved in this regime.
+These results extend buried-heterostructure nanolasers into a previously unexplored lateral size regime and demonstrate that the devices can sustain efficient emission at lateral dimensions down to 100~nm.

-With lateral dimensions approaching 100~nm, the results suggest that deterministic III--V gain media may be scaled into a quantum-dot-like size regime while retaining the material quality and reproducibility of epitaxial quantum well systems.
+The present results demonstrate scaling of deterministic buried heterostructure gain media into a quantum-dot-like size regime while retaining the material quality associated with epitaxial quantum wells and the reproducibility of lithographic fabrication.
 Importantly, this reduction in active volume is achieved using a fabrication approach that is fully compatible with standard PhC cavity fabrication.
-The ability to lithographically define the position and size of a quantum-dot-scale gain region opens opportunities for reproducible cavity–emitter coupling, dense integration, and systematic studies of light–matter interaction in the deep subwavelength regime \cite{billelauridsen2025determ}.
+The ability to lithographically define the position and size of a quantum-dot-scale gain region enables reproducible cavity–emitter coupling, dense integration, and systematic studies of light–matter interaction in the deep subwavelength regime \cite{billelauridsen2025determ}.